moecherry99/AlexCherryFinalYearProject/README.md

     4.3.
 The third item is the players current **Health**, shown by a health bar.
 This is described in the [Level and Stat System](#level-and-stat-system) section.

     4.4.
-The final item is this area is the **Experience** value that the player holds.
+The final item in this area is the **Experience** value that the player holds.
 This is explained also in the [Level and Stat System](#level-and-stat-system) section.

 ### Combat System